-PSC are proud to announce another placement in Iceland as Morgan Goff has signed with Throttur Reykjavik of the Icelandic Premier League.
+PSC is proud to announce another placement in Iceland as Morgan Goff has signed with Throttur Reykjavik of the Icelandic Premier League.

 Head Coach Nik Chamberlain has taken advantage of PSC’s services to sign key players over the last 3 seasons and this year is no exception as he brings in the University of North Carolina graduate.